Do you have leaning fences?

 Step #3: Identify Bad Posts

 One or more of the posts on a long fence run may have failed altogether and become completely unmoored.
-(This is often what causes the fence to begin to lean in the first place.)
+(This is often what causes leaning fences in the first place.)

 Look for posts with no decent anchoring.
 The fence will often rock or wobble badly around them.
 Check their bases at ground level to see if they have rotted away.